 Where do I do my Duffle Drop?

-- Bring your duffle to the Devou Park campus of Children’s Home of Northern Kentucky during normal business hours (M-F, 8:30 a.m. to 5 p.m.)
+- You can drop off your duffle at the Devou Park campus of Children’s Home of Northern Kentucky during normal business hours (M-F, 8:30 a.m. to 5 p.m.).

 Who gets the duffles (and other donations)?